christopher-roelofs/misterobs/README.md

 For OBS, you need to install obs-websocket which can be found here: https://github.com/Palakis/obs-websocket/releases.

+**You must enable the recents setting in your .ini file on the MiSTer** : recents=1              ; set to 1 to show recently played games

 Update **config.json** with your details:

 * mister_ip - ip address of MiSTer